lasseoe/zabbixctl/README.md

 Suggestions are most welcome, please [create an issue](https://github.com/lasseoe/zabbixctl/issues) and describe what you'd like to see added or changed.

 ### 2023-07-23
-:ballot_box_with_check: Support for Zabbix v5.0 and above (support for <5.0 has been dropped).
+- [x] Support for Zabbix v5.0 and above (support for <5.0 has been dropped).
-:ballot_box_with_check: Item type names are now correctly reported.
+- [x] Item type names are now correctly reported.
-:ballot_box_with_check: Support natural language date & times ([examples](https://zabbixctl.com/datetime.html)).
+- [x] Support natural language date & times ([examples](https://zabbixctl.com/datetime.html)).
-:ballot_box_with_check: Override password config setting with env ZABBIXCTL_USERPASS.
+- [x] Override password config setting with env ZABBIXCTL_USERPASS.
-:ballot_box_with_check: Allow insecure HTTPS using "insecure" config setting.
+- [x] Allow insecure HTTPS using "insecure" config setting.
-:x: Documentation is a work in progress.
+- [ ] Documentation is a work in progress.

 ## Installation